google-deepmind/dm_nevis/README.md

 3.  **Manual dataset download**: you need to download data yourself

-Note that we don't host any datasets.
-We do our best to keep URLs up-to-date, but some may break with time.
-In that case, raise an issue (and if you know how to fix it please tell us in the issue!).
+Note that we do not redistribute any data.
+Instead we provide URLs to download it.
+We do our best to keep URLs up-to-date.
+If a dataset doesn't download, please contact the authors and open an issue to let us know.
+If a dataset doesn't get fixed by the creators, we will remove it from our benchmark.

 ### 1.1.
 TFDS Datasets